 Selecting The Most Suitable Pair Of Goggles

 In the workplace, it is important to select a suitable pair of goggles for yourself.
-Whether you have comfort, convenience, or safety in mind there is a lot more to factor into your decision than you think.
+Whether you have comfort, convenience, or safety in mind, there is much more to factor into your decision than you think.
 To start, eye protection today comes in 3 main forms: spectacles, safety goggles, and sealed eyewear, all with different pros and cons.
-For example, safety goggles come in many different and unique makes, some are more suitable for one environment than the other, and so on.
+For example, safety goggles come in many different and unique makes; some are more suitable for one environment than the other, and so on.
 In this article, we will furnish you with all the information you need to know to make the best choice.

 Differences between Spectacles, Safety Goggles, and Sealed Eyewear

 Spectacles possess a gap between the lens and the face, which means that if you are working in an area with fine particles, your eyes will be exposed and in danger.
 Sealed eyewear, while seemingly impervious by name, is vulnerable to liquid, as the foam between the frame and face is not water resistant and would pose a threat if chemical splash hazards are present.
 That said, sealed eyewear can protect well against impacts and fine particles.
-Safety goggles might well be the most versatile, providing a full seal around the eyes.
-They are liquid and particle resistant as well as impact proof and are much preferred by safety managers in unpredictable environments.
+In truth, safety goggles are the most versatile, providing a full seal around the eyes.
+They are liquid and particle-resistant as well as impact-proof and are much preferred by safety managers in unpredictable environments.

 Types of Safety Goggles